 Welcome and I hope you find your visit helpful.
-I have hundreds of silver makers marks images listed below so if your looking for a mark with a crown, lion, rose, leopard head, anchor, 925 or letters from the alphabet from a – z then you may well find what you are looking for here.
+I have hundreds of English Silversmiths marks photographed and listed below so if your looking for a mark with a crown, lion, rose, leopard head, anchor, 925 or letters from the alphabet from a – z then you may well find what you are looking for here.
 There are marks from the main British Assay offices of London, Birmingham, Sheffield, Edinburgh as well as many of the old provincial offices such as Exeter, Newcastle and York.

 So hopefully you will find the answers to your questions here.
 The index below lists these marks by the first letter of the makers mark so if the mark you are trying to identify is DP click the link from the index below “Marks Beginning With The Letter D” and you are on your way.

 Index of Silversmiths Marks

 Whilst you are here please do visit our current stock of antique silver for sale by clicking any link in the menu on the right >>>>>>>>>>

 All the images collected and identified by ourselves here at Silver2treasure have been listed on our website as a point of reference for our customers and readers alike.

 Antique Silver Markings come in a variety of shapes and sizes.
 Many new comers to the world of collecting Silver often become confused with the large variety of markings on Silver Items.
 The new collector should focus first on trying to identify whether the item is in fact a Silver Item.